rajibsingh/canary_hw/README.md

 ​	`source canaryenv/bin/activate`

-4. Install django
+4. Install django and all the dependencies

-   `pip install django`
+   `pip install -r requirements.txt`

 5. Test django is installed

 ​	`django-admin --version`

-### Configure Django
+6. examine the sample.env and replace the GITHUB_CLIENT_ID and the GITHUB_CLIENT_SECRET with correct entries for your github account.
+Once this is done, rename the file to .env so that the application will be able to read it

-1. Install postgres connectivity library
+7. Install postgres connectivity library

 ​	`pip install psycopg2-binary`

-2. Run local dev server
+8. Run local dev server

 ​	`python manage.py runserver`

-3. Set up a super-user
+9. Set up a super-user

-   `python manage.py createsuperuser --username=raj --email=rajibsingh@gmail.com`
+​	`python manage.py createsuperuser --username=raj --email=rajibsingh@gmail.com`